-How to Make a Requirements Traceability Matrix (RTM)
+How to Make a Requirements Traceability Matrix (RTM): Example and Template Included

 ProjectManager

-Requirements are the tasks that must be done in order to deliver a final project.
+To satisfy these requirements, there are lots of tasks that must be done in order to deliver a final project.
 That includes the features, functions and so forth.
 Tracing those features can ensure that none slip through the cracks, a process that’s best completed by using a requirements traceability matrix.

-If you’ve never heard of a requirements traceability matrix and you’re managing a project, you’ll need a crash course.
-We’re going to explain what requirements traceability is, how to make a requirements traceability matrix and explore the different types to help you ensure all of your project requirements are fulfilled by the end of the project.
+If you’ve never heard of a requirements traceability matrix and you’re managing a project or developing a product, you’ll need a crash course.
+We’re going to explain what requirements traceability is, how to make a requirements traceability matrix and explore the different types to help you ensure all of your project requirements are fulfilled.

 Project management software helps you track every step of your product development and make sure you’re fulfilling your requirements along the way.
 ProjectManager is online software with features that help you track requirements in real time.
 Kanban boards can be customized for requirements tracing, providing transparency into each step and automation to move to the next status.
 Task approvals can be set to ensure that quality expectations are met throughout the process.
 Get started with ProjectManager today for free.